College basketball teams with the most NBA 1st-round draft picks

 Since the NBA Draft's inception in 1947, around 1,500 players have been drafted in the first round.
 About 90 percent of those players came from a Division I school.
 Chances are, if you picked one at random, they'd have worn blue in college.

-In 2019, the NBA draft started with Duke star Zion Williamson going No. 1 overall to the New Orleans Pelicans.
-Duke has the third-most number of first-round picks, behind only Kentucky and North Carolina.
+In 2020, the NBA draft started with Georgia star Anthony Edwards going No. 1 overall to the Minnesota Timberwolves.
+Edwards is the first player from UGA to go No. 1 overall and the Bulldogs' ninth first-round pick.

 Here’s how the top 20 schools stack up: